-As part of that plan you’re making, set aside some time regularly (preferably in a nice bar with a glass of wine, or your poison of choice, in hand) to get that email inbox cleared, get all those invoices sent off, and get that excel spreadsheet colour-coded.
+As part of that plan you’re making, set aside some time regularly (preferably in a nice bar with a glass of wine in hand) to get that email inbox cleared, get your files organised nad get all those invoices sent off.

 Don’t let the pile admin build up too high, as it will soon start to feel like it’s towering over you.

 Don’t be too snobby about working in Starbucks if it’s your only option (I took refuge in one for a few hours in Austin, Texas, when I was caught in the thunderstorm to end all thunderstorms), but don’t make a habit of it.

 Migrating from local quirky cafe to local quirky cafe is a great way of getting a bit of insight into life in the city and people-watching.
 And there’s generally more reasonably priced cake.

 All those cups of coffee can soon add up, so make sure you give yourself options.

 More and more hostels these days are creating spaces that are perfect for remote workers, and will often advertise the fact.
 There are also plenty of co-living spaces springing up around the place, which are designed for remote workers.